jyutzler/Bridge-Systems/system.md

 ## One Over One
 A 1/1 bid shows 6+ dummy points and either a 5+ card suit or no lower 4-card suit.

+#### 1♦
 A diamond suit is routinely skipped if it is not particularly long or strong.

+#### 1NT
+1NT shows 7–10 points and denies a four-card major.
+It is not forcing, but opener is expected to bid with a strong and/or unbalanced hand.

 ### Opener Rebids
 Opener’s rebids are natural and standard.